US-Cert Current Activity

 CISA encourages users and administrators to review the following and apply necessary updates:

-CISA released five Industrial Control Systems (ICS) advisories on November 12, 2024.
+CISA released seven Industrial Control Systems (ICS) advisories on December 10, 2024.
 These advisories provide timely information about current security issues, vulnerabilities, and exploits surrounding ICS.

 CISA encourages users and administrators to review newly released ICS advisories for technical details and mitigations.